 Google has announced the full release of Google Analytics 4 previously known as App+Web during its beta phase.

-Access Analytics Rising Conference 2020 on-demand to hear the latest about what’s happening to App + Web and speak directly with GA4 experts in the Google Booth
+Join us today at Analytics Rising Conference 2020 to hear the latest about what’s happening to App + Web and speak directly with GA4 experts in the Google Booth

 As of today, Google Analytics 4 is the default selection to create new properties.

 In this post, I’ll cover the strategic differentiators of Google Analytics 4, provide some historical context on the evolution of Google Analytics, and outline some practical steps toward the adoption of Google Analytics 4 in your organization.

 - Major ROI: GA4 builds in Google’s machine learning and algorithms to give you the benefits of modeling, for example, identifying segments most likely to convert.

 - Cross-platform: GA4 is architected to deliver integrated insights across both web and mobile apps so you can holistically view the customer journey across devices.

 - Privacy/durability: GA4 is privacy safe and built to address the needs of a cookieless future.